Discover the IT services you have access to during your time as a student.

 - you are requested to set up Multi-Factor Authentication on your account, which provides an extra layer of protection on Microsoft 365 applications and the University of Bath VPN

-Connect to the internet and connecting your games console in student accommodation
+Connect to the internet and connect your games console in student accommodation

 The University's free Wi-Fi service for students is called eduroam.
 You will be able to connect to eduroam Wi-Fi at universities across the UK and abroad.
 By now you may have already accessed it on your device.
 If not you should use our guide to connecting to Wi-Fi as a student or for any guests you have